-In a small number of cases, the CD submitted by the centre was either blank or submitted on MSV files.
+Very few centres submitted a blank CD.
 Centres are reminded to check that the recordings are present on the CD, that all parts of the examination have been recorded, and that all recordings are audible before sending it to Cambridge.
-Please do not submit recordings as MSV files.
+File must be saved individually and saved as mp3.

 In general, the quality of the recordings was satisfactory, largely due to the more widespread use of digital technology.
 However, centres are reminded to check the position of microphones and the quality of the recording, both during the examinations (between candidates) and before samples are despatched to Cambridge.
 Centres should ensure well in advance of the speaking examination that a suitably quiet room will be available.
 Rooms, which are too close to a playground, recreation room or noisy classroom, are to be avoided.
-It is essential to exclude unnecessary background noise, e.g. phones or bells ringing.
+It is essential to exclude unnecessary background noise, e.g. phones, bells ringing, shuffling of papers nearer to the microphone.

 The best quality recordings were produced in small rooms in which mobile phones had been switched off and which were not situated close to noisy areas.
-Where recordings are saved as. mp3 files, please ensure that these have been labelled in accordance with the naming convention stipulated in the Teachers' Notes booklet.
-Please record each exam on a separate file (each candidate's exam should be recorded on one file only).
-Please ensure that before each examination, the Teacher/Examiner announces the candidate name, number and role play card number.
+Where recordings are saved as mp3 files, please ensure that these have been labelled in accordance with the naming convention stipulated in the Teachers' Notes booklet.
+Please read and prepare for the exam carefully as there is no group discussion in any of the conversations.
+Please make sure to record each candidate exam on a separate file (each candidate's exam should be recorded on one file only).
+Please ensure that before each examination, the teacher/examiner announces the candidate name, number and role play card number.
 Please remember to identify all candidates on the recording and mark sheets, using their official examination number.
-Note that once an examination has begun, the recording should not be stopped or paused between elements of the examination, but should run continuously until the end of that candidate's examination.
+Note that once an examination has begun, the recording should not be stopped or paused between elements of the examination but should run continuously until the end of that candidate's examination.